Juhhxx/Projecto1_IA/README.md

 ##### `DtQueryPanicFilter`

 Panic-mode filter for panicked agents​.
 It overrides GetCost to heavily penalize hazards: if the agent’s current polygon has active `Fire`, it multiplies the cost by 10, it also adds a penalty based on proximity to the most recent explosion center (higher penalty the closer it is)​.
-This makes paths near `Fire`s or the explosion much less attractive for pathfinding.
+This makes paths near `Fires` or the explosion much less attractive for pathfinding.

 ##### `DtQueryRegularHeuristic`